The Database Engine works like a traditional database. There is some amount of RAM dedicated to data caching and

 The DB engine stores chart metric values in 4096-byte pages in memory.
 Each chart dimension gets its own page to store consecutive values generated from the data collectors.
 Those pages comprise the Page Cache.

-I/O requests that fill the Page Cache with the requested pages and potentially evict cold
+read I/O requests that fill the Page Cache with the requested pages and potentially evict cold (not recently used)

 When the disk quota is exceeded the oldest values are removed from the DB engine at real time, by automatically deleting the oldest datafile and journalfile pair.
 Any corresponding pages residing in the Page Cache will also be invalidated and removed.
 The DB engine logic will try to maintain between 10 and 20 file pairs at any point in time.